-After breakfast, your guides will pick you up at 9 am from your accomodation and together you’ll head to the jungle.
-You can leave your luggage in your accomodation.
+After breakfast, your guides will pick you up at 9 am from your accommodation and together you’ll head to the jungle.
+You can leave your luggage in your accommodation.
 You will then trek for ca 6 – 8 hours (except 3 hour trek) including breaks, photo stops and lunch.
 You may spot orangutans as well as monitor lizards, gibbons, snakes, tucans, giant ants and other amazing insects.
 Your guides will tell you a lot about the jungle, its flora and fauna and how locals use some plants for traditional medicine.

 After a while you will take a break and our guides will provide you with some delicious fruit before you continue your jungle adventure.
 You will hopefully see more animals and have breathtaking lookouts.
 If you chose the 3 hour trek you will start walking back to the village.
 If you choose one of the other treks there will be another break for a local lunch (mostly fried noodles or rice).

 Late afternoon you will arrive by the river.
 For the 1 day trek you will go back to Bukit Lawang by rafting.
 For the multi day treks you will stay at the campsite by the river.
 Feel free to jump in the river or just relax.
 Our cook will provide a delicious Indonesian dinner for you and after that you will sit together by candle light, listen to the sounds of the jungle, play cards or talk.
 You then go to sleep in the half open shelter surrounded by the sounds of the river and the jungle.